darklang/docs/docs/contributing/adding-a-language-feature.md

 the command palette) or implicit (by renaming a variable).

-You will be able to find almost everywhere that this is needed when you add the definition to `FluidExpression.t`.
-The OCaml compiler will warn you at every place that you have not handled it.
+You will be able to find almost everywhere that this is needed when you add the definition to `Expr`.
+The compiler will warn you at every place that you have not handled it.

 ## Client/backend communication